DOE/LANL Jurisdiction Fire Danger Rating:

 Introduction

-Mark Chadwick leads Simulation, Computing & Theory (ALDSCT), advancing high performance computing (HPC), algorithms, and theoretical science that underpin stockpile modernization and broader national security missions, and AI & quantum discovery science.
-He previously served as interim Los Alamos Deputy Director for ST&E and as chief scientist/COO for Weapons Physics.
+Mark Chadwick leads Simulation, Computing & Theory (ALDSCT), advancing the high-performance computing, algorithms, and theoretical science that underpin stockpile modernization and broader national security missions and AI and quantum discovery science.
+He previously served as interim Los Alamos Deputy Director for Science, Technology & Engineering and as chief scientist/operating officer for Weapons Physics.

 Background

-A Los Alamos Laboratory Fellow and internationally recognized nuclear physicist.
-Chadwick has worked across Science, Technology and Engineering and Weapons organizations for more than three decades.
+A Los Alamos Laboratory Fellow and internationally recognized nuclear physicist, Chadwick has worked across Science, Technology & Engineering and Weapons organizations for more than three decades.
 As interim DDSTE, he aligned Lab-wide scientific capabilities with national priorities.
-He previously served as program director for NNSA experimental science programs and as division leader for simulation codes in ALDX.
-He collaborates with universities, national laboratories and industry partners to expand advanced computing & AI ecosystems and ensure that theory and simulation remain tightly coupled to experiment.
-Chadwick has led the US nuclear data evaluation collaboration Evaluated Nuclear Data Files for almost 3 decades, creating the world’s highest-fidelity databases used worldwide in radiation transport codes including LANL’s MCNP.
-He served on both LLNL’s and LANL’s Red Teams, advising the respective laboratory directors on the health of each lab’s deployed nuclear deterrent.
-He has served on numerous strategic advisory committees for the DOE, IAEA, and UK MOD, and managed LANL collaborations with allies that include the UK and Australia.
-He has published over 400 papers in open science and classified journals.
+He previously served as program director for National Nuclear Security Administration experimental science programs and as division leader for simulation codes in ALDX.
+He collaborates with agencies, universities, national laboratories, and industry partners to expand advanced computing and AI ecosystems and ensure that theory and simulation remain tightly coupled to experiment.
+Chadwick has led the US nuclear data evaluation collaboration Evaluated Nuclear Data Files for almost three decades, creating the world’s highest-fidelity databases used worldwide in radiation transport codes, including the Laboratory’s Monte Carlo N-Particle code.
+He served on both Lawrence Livermore and Los Alamos’s Red Teams, advising the respective laboratory directors on the health of each lab’s deployed nuclear deterrent.
+He has served on numerous strategic advisory committees for the DOE, IAEA, and UK MOD, and managed Los Alamos collaborations with allies that include the UK and Australia.
+He has published more than 182 papers in open science and classified journals.
 Chadwick has also published technical nuclear history books on fission and fusion during the Manhattan Project and H-bomb invention era.

 Education / Awards